MichalLytek/type-graphql/docs/subscriptions.md

 We can also provide a custom subscription logic which might be useful, e.g. if we want to use the Prisma subscription functionality or something similar.

-All we need to do is to use the `subscribe` option which should be a function that returns an `AsyncIterator`.
-Example using Prisma client subscription feature:
+All we need to do is to use the `subscribe` option which should be a function that returns an `AsyncIterable` or a `Promise<AsyncIterable>`.
+Example using Prisma 1 subscription feature:

 ```ts
 class SampleResolver {